Title: Student Admission Process

 - Applicants will be provided right-to-know information upon return of the completed admissions form if not already requested.
 Right-to-know information is available on the SFSC Web site.

 - All applicants, except for dual enrollment and home schooled students, must have either an official copy of their high school transcript sent directly to the college or provide a copy of their GED diploma, (and GED scores if from out-of-state), or high school equivalency scores that meet Florida standards.
-Applicants who have neither a high school diploma nor GED must demonstrate the ability to benefit prior to scheduling of classes.

 - Transfer students who have successfully completed at least fifteen hours of college credit may provide official college transcripts in lieu of high school transcripts.